HughG/holygradle-plugins/developer-readme.md

 your BitBucket username).
  - To publish a release version, pass the version number with `-PpublishVersion=<version number>`.
  - To skip integration testing, pass `-PnoIntegTest`.
 This only works for SNAPSHOT releases.

+You can't publish a release version unless the working copy has no uncommitted changes, and the parent of the working copy has been pushed (i.e., is in the "public" phase).

 The main sequence of tasks when publishing is as follows.
 This is a summary of the output of `gw --dry-run publishCustomGradleReally publishPluginsReally`.
 The `credential-store` project is published with the plugins.
 The output below is not exactly true, because the `artifactory-manager-plugin` doesn't depend on